sir-lab/data-release/README_data_release_2025.md

 The datasets used in our paper can be downloaded at the links below.

 In some cases, you may not need all files in a zip folder.
-In this case, use <a href='https://www.7-zip.org/download.html'> 7zip</a> to open the zipped file and drag out the files or directories you want without extracting everything.
+In this case, use <a href='https://www.7-zip.org/download.html'> 7zip</a> to drag and drop the desired files or directories without extracting the entire archive.

 ## Code

-To get started using the datasets, look at our notebook for tips on how to load files and visualize the data.
-* Huawei Public cold starts 2025 <a href="https://github.com/sir-lab/data-release/blob/main/src/demo_cold_start.ipynb"> notebook</a>
+Use the <a href="https://github.com/sir-lab/data-release/blob/main/src/demo_cold_start.ipynb"> Huawei Public cold starts 2025 notebook</a> to get started analyzing the data.

 ## Huawei Public cold starts

 These files contain every cold start analyzed in our 2025 paper.

-**Length:** 31 days
+**Duration:** 31 days

 |Metric/link         |Description          |
 |--------------------|---------------------|